afroditeapp/afrodite-frontend/api_client/doc/ChatApi.md

 # **postSendLike**
 > postSendLike(accountId)

 Send a like to some account.
+If both will like each other, then

 Send a like to some account.
+If both will like each other, then the accounts will be a match.

 ### Example
 ```dart